98labs/docker-erpnext/.github/ISSUE_TEMPLATE/bug_report.md

 ## Your suggestion

-**The reason of Bug**
+**Expected behavior**

-You can describe the reason if you have found it
+A clear and concise description of what you expected to happen.

-**Your solution for Bug**
+**Possible solution**

-You can describe your solution here
+If you have a solution in mind, please describe it here.

 **Additional context**

-You can add any other context about the problem here.
+Add any other context about the problem here.